ThomasL642/yatzy/ReadMe.md

 This repository contains a Yatzy game implemented in HTML, CSS, and JavaScript.
 The game simulates the classic dice game "Yatzy," where players roll dice to achieve specific combinations for points.
 This **Yatzy game** with server-side logic is implemented using Node.js and Express.
 It demonstrates my skills in back-end development, game state management, and API integration.

 ## 🛠️ Features
-- ["Server-side game logic for managing multiple player states."]
+- Server-side game logic for managing multiple player states.
-- ["API integration for communicating game updates to the server."]
+- API integration for communicating game updates to the server.
-- ["Client-side interface for user-friendly gameplay."]
+- Client-side interface for user-friendly gameplay.

 ## 🔧 Installation & Usage